SC school closures a ‘distinct possibility’ if coronavirus outbreak occurs

-If a coronavirus outbreak occurs in South Carolina, it could mean prolonged school closure and missed instructional time for students.
+If a coronavirus outbreak occurs in South Carolina, it could mean prolonged school closures and missed instructional time for students.

 S.C.
 Department of Education spokesman Ryan Brown estimates a serious outbreak could result in some schools closing for a month — approximately twice the virus incubation period — as a health and safety precaution.